 First Aid Units provide a similar service to that provided by a Minor Injuries Unit except that they do not have the support of an x-ray service.
 If you think that your injury may require an x-ray then you should telephone 111 or the First Aid Unit for advice prior to attending.

 For more details on these services please see our Minor Injuries Unit/First Aid Units page.

-The Urgent Care Out of Hours Service provides urgent medical care from 6.30pm to 8.00am on weekdays and round the clock at weekends and bank holidays.
-It can help you if, for example, you have a fever or sickness that cannot wait until your GP surgery next opens, or if your illness does not require immediate treatment from a hospital Emergency Department.
+The out-of-hours service provides urgent medical care from 6.30pm to 8.00am on weekdays and around the clock at weekends and bank holidays.
+It can help you if, for example, you have a fever or sickness but do not need to go to a hospital Emergency Department.